karlstav/cava/README.md

 Updates
 -------

-4/19/2015 - Added Monstercat style FFT easing.
+4/19/2015 - Added Monstercat style FFT easing (by [CelestialWalrus)](https://github.com/CelestialWalrus).

 9/22/2014 - Added support for mpd FIFO input.

 What it is